mlinreallife/blog/content/posts/press_review_13.md

 </form>
 </div>

 Kubernetes is a tool.
 The concepts that are around this one are important: zero downtime deployment, containers orchestration, scaling, etc. They help to deploy safely and then to get solid ML systems.
 It's relevant to understand these concepts.
-This week, I would like to highlight a book about them that I read recently.
+This week, I would like to highlight some of them through different resources.

 ## [Cloud Native DevOps with Kubernetes](https://www.oreilly.com/library/view/cloud-native-devops/9781492040750/)